grockious/safeguardedRL/README.md

 ## Running Experiments

+### ViZDoom

 To reproduce the baseline, zero shot, and safeguarded results, use `run_trial.sh`.

 Please keep in mind that running all of the trials will take several hours depending on your hardware.

+### GPT-2 Finetuned Models

+GPT-2 finetuned models can be found under `gpt-2-ft` directory.
+After unzipping the shards, each model can be invoked using the provided script `talk.py`.